-ROLI Seaboard Review – The future of the keyboard!
+ROLI Seaboard Review

-Blocks is Roli’s latest launch, which contains several modules that could be linked.
+Blocks are Roli’s latest launch, which contains several modules that could be linked.
 Roli’s onboard DNA connectors can form a modular system of controllers which could be expanded as needed.
 For example up to six Seaboard Blocks to shape longer/L-shaped ROLI Seaboards.

 ROLI Seaboard Features

-Just like different Seaboards, the keywaves in the Seaboard Block have been created from a squishy, silicone substance.
+Just like different Seaboards, the key waves in the Seaboard Block have been created from a squishy, silicone substance.
 This offers you a feeling of higher physicality above your sounds.
 Like you play MPE-enabled synths employing the five dimensions of signature.
-Each dimension works individually and also on a per main basis.
-This amount of real time control is what you’d expect from an acoustic instrument.
+Each dimension works individually and also on a per-main basis.
+This amount of real-time control is what you’d expect from an acoustic instrument.

 It takes some time to get comfortable with the spongy feel of the control surface.
 The key thing is that this is an interface you can play with.
 Keep in mind, you’re a musician, but not a programmer.
 Every creative element should be there on the fly.
-This makes the Rise/Equator fantastic live performance instrument.
+This makes the Rise/Equator a fantastic live performance instrument.

-Glide is the horizontal movement of the finger, both across the keywaves or across the touch-sensitive strips.
+Glide is the horizontal movement of the finger, both across the key waves or across the touch-sensitive strips.
 Those strips operate over and beneath the keys.
-You can make smooth runs like a swooping flute glissando; just twist your fingertip atop the keywave.
+You can make smooth runs like a swooping flute glissando; just twist your fingertip atop the key wave.
 Nonetheless, also you’ll be able to emulate vibrato used to a single violin string.

 ROLI Seaboard App and DAW compatibility

 Not a great deal has changed on Ableton’s side.
 It still requires a bit of a workaround and adding 16 tracks at once for maximum polyphony.
 Even though Live 10 brings the ability to edit several MIDI clips at the same time, allowing you to possibly edit your own Seaboard masterpieces.
-That means you can either decide to edit the two parts separately or limit the polyphony into eight.
+That means you can either decide to edit the two parts separately or limit the polyphony to eight.

 This is not a replacement for a MIDI keyboard.
 I doubt experienced keyboardists would turn into the ROLI for normal computer keyboard duties.
 It’s simply not meant for this, but because it’s a glance into the future of electronic music, its potential is truly mind-blowing.